romanvm/WsgiBoostServer/Readme.rst

 .. code-block:: python

   httpd = WsgiBoostHttps('server.crt', 'server.key', port=443, threads=4)
+  # Redirect all non-secure HTTP requests from port 80 (default) to HTTPS port
+  httpd.redirect_http = True

 Here ``'server.crt'`` and ``'server.key'`` are paths to HTTPS certificate and private key files respectively.
 If your private key is password-protected